-Tip.5 Don’t be fooled by claims – One Oil is very different to the next – With most stores and product ranges stocking what they deem a Good, Better, Best range which has different quality UV inhibitors and different quality pigments.
+- Tip.5 Don’t be fooled by wild marketing claims – One Oil is very different to the next – With most stores and product ranges stocking what they deem a Good, Better, Best range which has different quality UV inhibitors and different quality pigments.
 You do get what you pay for with decking oils.
 One way for manufactures to get away with cheap UV inhibitors is to make the product have the transparency you would expect from paint.
 Top end oils will have a combination of quality UV inhibitors + pigments + anti-foaming agents which results in a finish that will showcase your Spotted Gum deck.

-Tip.6 Ensure you allow enough dry time between coats as per the manufactures specifications on the can and If possible take photos of your work after each coat so that if they offer a guarantee on performance you have your preparation documents to cover yourself should anything go wrong.
+- Tip.6 Ensure you allow enough dry time between coats, as per the manufactures specifications on the can and If possible take photos of your work after each coat so that if they offer a guarantee on the performance you have your preparation documents to cover yourself should anything go wrong.

-Tip.7 Allow yourself time to do things the right way – If you only have time to do 1 coat and you know you won’t be able to get out for another week you must be prepared to give the deck another complete clean before the second coat as the deck would have acquired debris, dust, and contaminants through the week.
+- Tip.7 Allow yourself time to work on the deck in consecutive days- If you only have time to do 1 coat and you know you won’t be able to get out for another week you must be prepared to give the deck another complete clean before the second coat, as the deck would have acquired debris, dust, and contaminants through the week.

 - Tip.8 Don’t oil your Spotted Gum deck in extreme temperatures as this most certainly will end badly with lap marks and the likes.
 So golden rule here is to not oil your deck when the ambient temp is below 10 degrees and avoid times when the ambient temp is above 30 degrees.
 An overcast day somewhere between 15 degrees – 25 degrees ill make most oils easy to work with without playing with your emotions.